zixuany7791/sep11-freedom-project/tool/learning-log.md

 </script>
 ```

-### 12/31/23 Goal: trying out multiple pages
+### 12/31/23 Goal: Trying out multiple pages

-* Trying out import / export
+* Learning to use import / export so the files are connected.
 * I put firebaseConfig in a separate file call firebaseConfig.js and exported the firebaseConfig, then having every webpage to import the firebaseConfig (very waste of time but looks organized)
-* Create a separate html page for sign in and then able to see the database after the user has signed in.
+* Create a separate html page for sign in and then redirect to the webpage where the database were shown after signing in.

 What I did: